Fi3/merx/README.md

 Merx let you defines assets.
 An asset is everything that has an amount and can be divided, for example an asset could be a currency, a commodity, (a physical quantity?) ecc ecc

-An asset is charaterized by a minimum quantity (unit), the smallest part of the asset that you can have or that it make sense to talk about.
+An asset is characterized by a minimum quantity (unit), the smallest part of the asset that you can have or that it make sense to talk about.
 Sometimes (a lot) is possible to think of an upper bound for the asset, so we can define it and make impossible to create values that are too big.